halfer/awooga-reports/README.md

 will be inserted (or updated) in the central database, and anything that fails validation will be listed on a public validation report (which can be consulted to aid repair).

+Resources can have a title associated with them, which will be plain text.
+Resources can have a one or more issue codes associated with them, selected from a list of valid codes.
+Both resources and issues can have descriptions attached to them, both of which will be in markdown format.

 Since the format may change over time, each JSON file will contain a format version number, to allow for future expansion.

 Other than the extension, there is no proposed standard for report filenames or directories - this is at the whim of the author.
-I've labelled mine thus:
+I've labelled mine thus (where the date is the date of adding to the repo):

 	yyyy-mm-dd-title